ClusterHQ/flocker/docs/releasenotes/index.rst

 =================

 * Fixed a regression that caused block device agents to poll backend APIs like EBS too frequently in some circumstances.
+* Fixed bug in OpenStack Cinder backend where nodes with floating IPs could not be recognized.

 Next Release
 ============